We at Asgard urge you to

 3) Did you receive a three (3) to five (5) generation pedigree with your dog ?

-4) Are there at LEAST four (4) titled dogs (conformation, obedience, tracking, field, etc.) in the last THREE generations (parents, grand-parents, great-grand-parents)?
+4) Are there at LEAST four (4) titled dogs (conformation, obedience, tracking,

 5) Does your dog have a stable temperament?